 ◎Pre-Performance Talk: Starting 35 minutes before each performance in front of the venue, “Festival garden”.

-Conceived and directed by MIYAGI Satoshi
+Script and directed by MIYAGI Satoshi

 Written by Victor HUGO

-Translated and adapted by YOSHINO Mai
+Translated by YOSHINO Mai

 Music: TANAKAWA Hiroko